Work Package 1.2 - Water resources and flood risk management

 Combining social science and biophysical expertise, we are examining the factors that have contributed to practical outcomes and scientific evidence for buffer strips.
 We are looking at how the combination of multiple stakeholders (regulatory, estate management, farm advisors and fisheries as practitioners, local communities and academics) has shaped outcomes on the ground.

 - Stutter, M.I., Cains, J., 2017.
-Changes in aquatic microbial responses to C-substrates with stream water and sediment quality related to land use pressures(link is external).
+Changes in aquatic microbial responses to C-substrates with stream water and sediment quality related to land use pressures.
 Chemosphere 184, 548–558.

-- Stutter, M., Pohle, I., Rakovic, J.: Typing catchments for risk and resilience factors in P pollution and waterbody impacts: Supporting landscape planning (link is external).
-Land Use and Water Quality 2019, Aarhus, Denmark, June 2019.
+- Stutter, M., Pohle, I., Rakovic, J.: Typing catchments for risk and resilience factors in P pollution and waterbody impacts: Supporting landscape planning Land Use and Water Quality 2019, Aarhus, Denmark, June 2019.

-- Li Y., Taggart M.A., McKenzie C., Zhang Z.L., Lu Y.L., Pap S., Gibb S., 2019.: Utilizing low-cost natural waste for the removal of pharmaceuticals from water: Mechanisms, isotherms and kinetics at low concentrations (link is external).
+- Li Y., Taggart M.A., McKenzie C., Zhang Z.L., Lu Y.L., Pap S., Gibb S., 2019.: Utilizing low-cost natural waste for the removal of pharmaceuticals from water: Mechanisms, isotherms and kinetics at low concentrations.
 Journal of Cleaner Production 227, 88-97.

 - Yang L., He L.Y., Wu L., Ma Y.F., Li H., Peng P., Li M., Zhang Z.L, 2019: Highly Efficient Nickel (Ⅱ) Removal by Sewage Sludge Biochar Supported α-Fe2O3 and α-FeOOH: Sorption Characteristics and Mechanisms.
 Plos One 14 (6), e0218114.